Anny26022/tradingview-yahoo-finance/README.md

 This project is a web application that displays TradingView lightweight charts with real-time stock data fetched from Yahoo Finance.
 The application features an interactive UI built with Flask, SQLAlchemy, and Tailwind CSS with DaisyUI components.
 Users can view and analyze stock data using technical indicators, manage a watchlist of symbols, and toggle between light and dark themes.

+**Note: This is a Python Flask application that does NOT use Node.js or npm.
+All dependencies are managed through pip and requirements.txt.**

 ## Features

 ### Chart Analysis